Confetti Squares

 Substitutions and Variations

-If you only have unsalted butter, you can use that and just add a pinch of salt to the recipe (this really brings out the sweet flavours and stops it from being too sweet).
+Salted butter: If you only have unsalted butter, you can use that in the confetti squares recipe and just add a pinch of salt to the recipe (this really brings out the sweet flavors and stops it from being too sweet).

 How to Store Confetti Bars